MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-android-device-entrust-datacard.md

 1. On the **Welcome** screen, tap the screen five times to start QR code setup.
 2. Follow any onscreen instructions to connect to Wi-Fi.
-3. If your device doesn't have a QR code scanner, the setup screens will show the progress as a scanner is installed.
+3. If your device doesn't have a QR code scanner, a scanner automatically installs.
 Wait for installation to complete.
 4. When prompted, scan the enrollment profile QR code that your organization gave you.
-5. Return to [Enroll device](#enroll-device), step 4 to continue setup.
+5. Return to [Step 4: Enroll device](#enroll-device) to continue setup.

 ### Token enrollment
 In this section, you enter your company-provided token.
 When you're done, we'll redirect you back to the device enrollment steps.